AlGregory23/fInal_project/README.md

 Sources:
 * Dr. Eric Caine - 585-435-2926 - Founder the University of Rochester Center for the Study and Prevention of Suicide in 1998, where he served as its Co-Director up until 2021.
 His research focused on males' high suicide rates compared to females.
-* Molly Scott - mollyhscott@yahoo.com - works at Nations Finest and deals with veterans going through mental health crisis
+* Molly Scott - mollyhscott@yahoo.com - works at Nation's Finest and deals with veterans going through mental health crisis

 Data Viz 1: